 The relationship between informality, poverty, and growth are complex.
 This section of the website explores what is known about these relationships.

 There is significant overlap between working in the informal economy and being poor.
 This sub-section explores what is known about the relationship between informality and poverty by summarizing findings of recent studies that used different measurement approaches.
 Statistical evidence suggests a hierarchy of earnings and poverty risk across the various segments of the labour force, and a gender gap: average earnings are lower and the risk of poverty is higher among women workers.
-See Links with Poverty.

 If we want to improve individual earnings, household incomes, and overall growth, there is a need to explore what “productivity” and “productive growth” mean in the informal economy, and to rethink the definitions and measures of productivity.
 This sub-section explores the two-way linkages between informality and growth: the impact of the informal economy on economic growth, and the impact of economic growth on the informal economy.
-See Links with Growth.